-From raised arms pose, now bend down from your waist and try to touch the floor with both the palms.
+From raised arms pose, now bend down from your waist and try to touch the floor with both palms.
 Your back should be erect.
 If you are a beginner, you can bend your knees to keep your palms on the floor.
 Try to straighten your knees and touch your head to your knees.
 Doing this will take regular practice.
 While in this position try to keep your palm in one position and not move them.

 Asana 4: Ashwa sanchalanasana (Equestrian/Horse Pose)

 Now breathing in, push back your left leg as much as you can.
 Your right knee should be in between both your palms.
-Your left knee should be touching the ground along with your foot bend down.
+Your left knee should be touching the ground along with your foot bending down.
 Look up and stay in the position.
 Now straighten your foot by balancing it on the floor with the help of your toes.
 Keep looking up.

 Asana 5: Dandasana (Stick Pose/Plank)